-Non-energy Emissions in Industry
+Non-energy Emissions from Industry

 This page is about process emissions from industry.
 These are emissions that are direct byproducts of chemical transformations in industrial processes – not from the use of energy to power industrial processes.
 (We discuss energy use in industry on a separate page.)